United Way of Will County Staff

-Currently, Mike serves on the Board of Directors for Will County Center for Economic Development, acts as the treasurer on the Board of Directors for Community Services Council of Joliet.
+Currently, Mike serves on the Board of Directors for Will County Center for Economic Development and Will County ETS/9-1-1, as well as acts as the treasurer on the Board of Directors for Community Services Council of Joliet.
 Mike has been a member of Rotary Club of Joliet since 1990; he has served as president and has chaired their foundation drives since 2001.

 firstname.lastname@example.org 815.723.2500 x101

 Sarah joined United Way of Will County in 2006 to manage campaigns and community relations as a Resource Development and Community Relations Manager.
 She was promoted to Senior Resource Development Manager in 2008 and promoted again to Development Director in 2012.
 In this role, Sarah leads the team to a cohesive vision, cultivates new and long-term relationships, and creates the path for the future of United Way of Will County’s community impact and positive change.

 In 1998, prior to joining United Way of Will County, Sarah became actively involved in the United Way of Will County campaign for Ecolab while working there as a student intern.
 After graduating in 2002, she advanced to a full time position in Human Resources at Ecolab, becoming their employee campaign coordinator in 2004.